UWNetworksLab/satellite/README.md

 * *dns* Contains scripts around dns specific packet generation & processing
 * *favicon* Contains scripts for fetching favicon information to test if an IP serves a domain.
 * *http* Contains scripts for testing whether IPs have servers on ports 443 and 80.
-* *interference* Contains scripts for detecting anomalies in ASN level behavior.
+* *interference* Contains scripts for detecting anomalies in responses.
 * *util* Contains general-purpose utility scripts for working with zmap.
 * *runs* Contains raw data
-* *temp* Contains downloaded files used during scanning.
+* *temp* Contains downloaded files used during an active run.

 * *fullrun.sh* Does a full satellite run!
 * *generateStudyMetadata.js* Creates the .study file needed by scans.io, and uploads files